leonjza/frida-boot/course/2-chapter-2/sleep.md

 ## setup

 For this to work (and to demonstrate) we need three things.
 The target program, `pew` in our case, to run.
-An empty JavaScript file, lets call it `index.js` and finally the `frida` tool booted to inject into `pew`, loading the (empty for now) `index.js`.
+An empty JavaScript file, let’s call it `index.js` and finally the `frida` tool booted to inject into `pew`, loading the (empty for now) `index.js`.
 So:

 - Run `pew` in a shell.
 - Run `touch index.js` in another shell.